Who are Heathrow Express?

 Free (and fast) WiFi is available on all trains.
 We were able to get an average of 8.31Mbps download speed which is more than enough for a short trip.

 There’s no need to make a reservation for a non-folding bike.
 However, you can’t take it on trains that leave Heathrow between 06:30 and 10:00 or leave London between 16:30 and 19:00.
-This only applies on weekdays, and there aren’t any restrictions on weekends or Bank Holidays.
+This only applies on weekdays.
+There’s more information in our dedicated guide to travelling with bikes.

 Assistance is available from the Passenger Assist office on Platform 1 at London Paddington.
 You can find out more about Passenger Assist on our dedicated page.